isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_may.rst

 	     --preemptible

-Running this command prints out some google cloud commands to check on the status of the job, and when it's finished we have logs for stderr, stdout, and status.
+Running this command prints out some google cloud commands to enable us to check on the status of the job, and when it's finished we have logs for stderr, stdout, and status.
 Additionally we get the cwl_startup.sh, cwl_runner.sh, and cwl_shutdown.sh scripts for your perusal.